y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Oct 28, 2022</time> 1 year since this project started!
+Finished with the Time Calculator Project, [here it is](https://replit.com/@yarjuny/Time-Calculator-Project).

 - <time>Oct 27, 2022</time> Continued with the Time Calculator Project.
 Writing down my logic really helped, really close now (just need to fix the AM/PM and -12 logic for 24-hour format).